 CO838 - Internet of Things and Mobile Devices

 The module will cover a mixture of theoretical and practical topics in the area of mobile devices and the Internet of Things (IoT), that is, the use of Internet technologies to access and interact with objects in the physical world.
 This will include coverage of the range of sensor and actuator devices available, ways in which they communicate and compute, methods for getting information to and from IoT-enabled devices, ways of visualising and processing data gained from the IoT, and associated privacy and security issues.
-A practical component will consist of building the hardware and software for a sensor network and a system to visualise data from that network.
 Application development for mobile devices such as smartphones will also be introduced using a popular mobile platform.Read more

 CO874 - Networks and Network Security